 There's a recipe in advertising, politics, and social movement-building sometimes called a "ladder of engagement," "consumer journey," or "path to action."
 What this behavior model and lots of other psychology research establishes is that, while every person is unique, there's a common formula for getting someone to take action on a particular subject:

 Next we have to fix the economic incentives problem.
 Corporations (and people) who only care about short-term growth and making money - and don't care about the consequences - are generally allowed to go extract natural resources, burn fossil fuels, emit GHG, and do other environment-damaging things wherever they operate with limited regulatory oversight or restrictions.
-For the most part, it's perfectly legal to destroy our planet's future for profit - so we need to change enough laws to stop that.
+For the most part, it's perfectly legal to destroy our planet's future for profit - so we need to change the laws to stop that.

 Relatedly, most people (understandably) do like convenience and don't like conflict.
 So unless you've sufficently educated and motivated someone to act, it's not fair to assume they will, particularly the more demanding, inconvenient, or time-consuming the action is.